-A DPIA does not have to eradicate the risks altogether, but should help to minimise risks and assess whether or not remaining risks are justified.
+A DPIA does not have to indicate that all risks have been eradicated.
+But it should help you document them and assess whether or not any remaining risks are justified.

 DPIAs are a legal requirement for processing that is likely to be high risk.
 But an effective DPIA can also bring broader compliance, financial and reputational benefits, helping you demonstrate accountability and building trust and engagement with individuals.

 A DPIA may cover a single processing operation or a group of similar processing operations.
 A group of controllers can do a joint DPIA.